marjoleinF/pre/README.md

 pre is an R package for deriving prediction rule ensembles for binary and continuous outcome variables.
 Input variables may be numeric, ordinal and nominal.
 The package implements the algorithm for deriving prediction rule ensembles as described in Friedman & Popescu (2008), with several adjustments:

-1. The package is completely R based, allowing users better accessible results and more control over the parameters used for generating the prediction rule ensemble.
+1. The package is completely R based, allowing users better access to the results and more control over the parameters used for generating the prediction rule ensemble.
 2. The unbiased tree induction algorithm of Hothorn, Hornik, & Zeileis (2006) is used for deriving prediction rules, instead of the classification and regression tree (CART) algorithm, which suffers from biased variable selection.
 3. The package allows for plotting the final rule ensemble as a collection of simple decision trees.
 4. The initial ensemble of prediction rules can be generated as a bagged, boosted and/or random forest ensemble.